Doctoral Programme in History, Culture and Arts Studies (Juno)

 - grants for finalizing a doctoral dissertation

-- grants for the new doctoral candidates
+- grants for the new doctoral researchers

 Juno is one of the 16 doctoral programmes that belong to the University of Turku Graduate School (UTUGS).
 The doctoral programme gets funding from the budget of the university via UTUGS.
-The UTUGS’ pay subsidy is meant for the hiring of full-time salaried doctoral candidates and the operational allowance is used to organize courses and activities for doctoral candidates and allowing travel and finalizing grants.
+The UTUGS’ pay subsidy is meant for the hiring of full-time salaried doctoral researchers and the operational allowance is used to organize courses and activities for doctoral candidates and allowing travel and finalizing grants.
 The School of History, Culture and Arts Studies gives financial support to Juno, too.

-The positions of salaried doctoral candidates are open every fall and 6-7% of the applicants are successful.
+The positions of salaried doctoral researchers are open every fall and 6-7% of the applicants are successful.
 The rector of the university decides every year the amount of salaried positions in each doctoral programme after which the board of Juno decides the number and length of positions that can be opened for the application.
 According to the guidelines of UTUGS, the doctoral programme prefers long term contracts (max.
 4 years).

 All applications for salaried positions are evaluated first by two members of Juno’s board.
 Board members never evaluate the applicants of their own subject nor participate in the discussion concerning their applications.
 After this, approximately third of the applications are sent for the external evaluation.
 When, the doctoral programme has received the evaluations of experts who work outside the University of Turku the coordinator compiles a shortlist according to the evaluations of both board members and external experts.
-Those members of the Juno’s board who do not have applicants from their own subject on the shortlist will read the applications and evaluations of the shortlisted again and make the final decision.
+Those members of the Juno’s board who do not have applicants from their own subject major on the shortlist will read the applications and evaluations of the shortlisted again and make the final decision.